thisisobate/kyverno-website/src/content/docs/policies/kubecost/require-kubecost-labels/require-kubecost-labels.md

 ---
-title: "Require Kubecost Labels"
+title: 'Require Kubecost Labels'
 category: Kubecost
 version:
 subject: Pod, Label
-policyType: "validate"
+policyType: 'validate'
 description: >
   Kubecost can use labels assigned to Pods in order to track and display cost allocation in a granular way.
 These labels, which can be customized, can be used to organize and group workloads in different ways.
 This policy requires that the labels `owner`, `team`, `department`, `app`, and `env` are all defined on Pods.
 With Kyverno autogen enabled (absence of the annotation `pod-policies.kyverno.io/autogen-controllers=none`), these labels will also be required for all Pod controllers.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//kubecost/require-kubecost-labels/require-kubecost-labels.yaml" target="-blank">/kubecost/require-kubecost-labels/require-kubecost-labels.yaml</a>

 ```yaml